PayString/rfcs/src/spec/payid-protocol.md

 ### Header Accept
   The PayID client MUST specify the `Accept` request header field with at least one of the registered media types (Section X).
 The purpose of this header is to indicate what type of content can be understood in the response.
 It specifies the `payment-network` and `environment` of the payment account and its representation format for which the PayID client wants to receive information.
 The representation format is always JSON.

-  PayID server MUST reject formats that specify unknown or unsupported format parameters.
+  The PayID server MUST reject formats that specify unknown or unsupported format parameters.

 ## Response Headers
   In addition to the Common Headers, the PayID server MUST specify the following response header.